 Ideal For: Students specialising in Finance, Financial Management, and Risk Management.

-Engaging with financial innovation research builds depth in risk evaluation, compliance understanding, and financial analysis.
+Impact: Engaging with financial innovation research builds depth in risk evaluation, compliance understanding, and financial analysis.
 It positions you for careers in BFSI, fintech strategy, credit risk, and financial consulting where innovation must align with governance.

 4. Leadership, Innovation and Entrepreneurship in the Hybrid Era